sinri/sizuka/README.md

 * Content providers could upload their works at the management page of Aliyun OSS, or use any tool app.
 * Content readers could open the deployed Sizuka Site, configure the token, and refresh the object list and view any item.

+## Special Pages

+### Traditional Version

+As Vue.js based page might not be rendered correctly in traditional devices/environments (out-dated iOS, etc.), I made one use pure JavaScript.

+### Audio Player

+For MP3 audio files, server might process for Range header and respond code 206 and range of bytes.
+Read code for details.
+That might make audio seekable.

 ## About

 This project is published under the License GNU GPLv3.